taufanAli65/Concert-Ticketing-API/readme.md

    npm install
    ```

+3. Ensure you have Node.js installed (version 20 or higher is recommended).

-3. Set up your Firebase service account key:
+4. Set up your Firebase service account key:
    - Download your `serviceAccountKey.json` from Firebase Console.
    - Place the `serviceAccountKey.json` file in the root directory of the project.

-4. Set up environment variables in a `.env` file:
+5. Set up environment variables in a `.env` file:
    ```env
    APP_PORT=3000
    FIREBASE_API_KEY=your_firebase_web_api
    ```

-5. Start the server:
+6. Start the server:
    ```bash
    npm start
    ```